jaredpalmer/after.js/README.md

 ### `getInitialProps: (ctx) => Data`

-Withing `getInitialProps`, you have access to all you need to fetch data on both the client and the server:
+Within `getInitialProps`, you have access to all you need to fetch data on both the client and the server:

 * `req?: Request`: (server-only) A Express.js request object